...

 BACTERIAL VACCINES-

-LIVE BACTERIAL VACCINES- BCG VACCINES for tuberculosis.
+LIVE BACTERIAL TYPE – BCG VACCINATION for tuberculosis.

-VIRAL VACCINES
+VIRAL TYPES

 TOXOID – Diphtheria, Tetanus.

-COMBINATION- DPT, MMR, PENTAVALENT VACCINES.
+COMBINATION- DPT, MMR, PENTAVALENT VACCINATION.

 USES OF VACCINES WITH ROUTE OF ADMINISTRATION-

-BACTERIAL VACCINE-
+BACTERIAL TYPES-

 1. TYPHOID AND PARATYPHOID A and B- It is used against Salmonella typhi and para typhi.
-Different types of these vaccines are available of which some are injectable while some are available as oral drops.
+Different types of these vaccination are available of which some are injectable while some are available as oral drops.

 2. WHOPPING COUGH (PERTUSSIS) vaccine- It contains killed pertussis organisms which can be given subcutaneously or intramuscularly.
 It is given to infants and children’s below 5 years of age as whooping cough is not common in children after 5 years of age.